– Updated September 2021 –

-So, what’s there to do in Taormina for a week?
+Here’s what to do in Taormina

 It’s well known that Italy has some of the best food in the world (my Italian husband argues it IS the best).
 Try a local pasta, such as pasta con le sarde (pasta with sardines, fennel, sultanas and pine nuts), caponata (aubergine stew) and cannoli (a pastry stuffed with sweet ricotta and candied fruit).